Tzishi/CSCI-4511W/README.md

 # Search
 Sudoku Puzzle Solver for CSCI 4511W 2016 Fall

-Requested information
+####Requested information

-  All parts are implemented
+  All parts are implemented.

-  No bug exist in the program
+  No bug exist in the program.

   Pruning: Have duplicates in rows, columns and boxes.

-  No modification to BFS
+  No modification to BFS.

   Example:
   p1 = [[3,4,1,0],
         [0,2,0,0],
         [0,0,2,0],
         [0,1,4,3]]

   output:
     [3, 4, 1, 2]
     [1, 2, 3, 4]